-&lt;sup>14This follows by computation.
+17This follows by computation.
 The unconditional distribution in the winner-only observable case in a given period is a convolution over those distributions in earlier periods, as earlier bids affect beliefs.
 Details available upon request.

-&lt;sup>15For each prior $q \ge q^w$ , countably many semi-pooling equilibria exist.
-Exactly one such equilibrium involves an infinite sequence of distinct posterior beliefs (conditional on the highest bid being $\underline{u}$ ), which converges to $q^w$ ; all other semi-pooling equilibria specify switching at an arbitrary time from this sequence to the belief $q^w$ at which pooling ensues.
+18For each prior $q \ge q^w$, countably many semi-pooling equilibria exist.
+Exactly one such equilibrium involves an infinite sequence of distinct posterior beliefs (conditional on the highest bid being \underline{u}), which converges to q^w ; all other semi-pooling equilibria specify switching at an arbitrary time from this sequence to the belief q^w at which pooling ensues.
 The later the switch, the lower the revenue.